vimaltiwari2612/PasswordGenerator/README.md

 # PasswordGenerator
-A Password Generating Algorithm to generate User friendly Passwords.
+A Password Generating Algorithm to generate password based in users inputs.

 # Algorithm